-These skills for driving in poor conditions, can truly separate the good, professional drivers from other drivers.
+Knowledge and implementation of proper, preventative safety skills for driving in poor conditions, can truly separate the professional drivers from the rest of the pack.

 They have the smarts for making good decisions and knowing when conditions are not safe, and it's time to 'get off the road'.